nicodesh/DescStats/README.md

 - Khi2 (χ²)

 You can plot boxplots for ANOVA, heatmap for Khi2, linear regression and boxplots for ANOVA with two quantitative variables.

+# MyPCA
+Compute and plot PCA analyses: scatter plot, correlation circle and so on.

+# MyHier
+Compute and plot hierarchical clustering, dendrogram, centroïds.